-Spring brings warm weather and sunny days but it also brings out the deer tick that can transmit Lyme Disease to both you and your pet.
+Spring brings warmer weather and sunny days but it also brings out the deer tick that can transmit Lyme Disease to both you and your pet.
 Your pet depends on you to keep him safe so please learn the symptoms of this debilitating disease and take measures to protect him.

 What is Lyme Disease?
 Lyme disease is caused by a type of bacterium known as a spirochete.
 The disease gets its name from Lyme, Connecticut, an area where the disease was first recognized in the United States.
 The bacteria infect a wide range of hosts including humans and dogs.
 Cats, cattle and horses develop signs of the disease to a lesser extent.
 Infection is first established in the animal’s skin only after the tick is engorged 24-48 hours after initial contact.
 The deer tick larvae become infected by feeding on white-footed mice.
 The adult ticks are the main source of infection for dogs, deer, people, and large animals.
 Prime Lyme disease season is from April-September.